source4societyorg/react-scepter-web-gtm-component/README.md

     yarn add @source4society/react-scepter-web-gtm-component

+At least a single <script></script> tag must be found in you document for this component to work.

 # Usage

 Add this component to your web application to load a GTM container on mount.
 Note that if you are using a react-style router then you will likely have to add some logic for triggering GTM events upon navigation.
 This is best done inside of GTM itself.
 Example usage: